malayjoshi13/Describer/README.md

 ## 2) How is Decribe working?

+### 2.1) While training:-

+#### Step 1) Extracting features from images using VGG-16
+We just use it for extracting the features from the images.
+In order to do that we need to get rid of the last output layer from the model.
+The model then generates 4096 features from taking images of size (224,224,3).
+#### Step 2) Cleaning the caption data

 Describe uses both Natural Language Processing and Computer Vision to generate the captions that gives description of an input image.

 ![image](https://user-images.githubusercontent.com/71775151/192044962-ebe4a6f3-f8b7-4003-9b33-0bb3594191f8.png)